tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/notes/reflections.md

 * Volunteer Coordination
 * Hotel Accessibility Review Site

-Rails approach for next time:
+Potential Rails approach for next time (I HAVE A BETTER ONE NOW):

 * W3D2: Rails new (structure on board), HTML forms, GET and POST, params, rails-footnotes gem.
 * Motivation